-compensation cost

 Time consuming NSSF compliance

 Employee insurance, cost

 PAYE, time consuming Online tax calculators for PAYE, VAT

 Contracts, inflexible

-High costs >5 Lack of skills See labor regulation, hiring of foreign workers
+>5 Lack of skills See labor regulation, hiring of foreign workers

 Foreign Trade Time costs of in-person interaction with authorities

-Delays at customs 24h-operations at some border crossings; Harmonization of procedures with EAC; Single window put in place; Asycuda++ in place
+High costs Delays at customs 24h-operations at some border crossings; Harmonization of procedures with EAC; Single window put in place; Asycuda++ in place

 Duties and taxes (level)

 Exemptions, low skills of customs staff

 Bureau of standards, long delays Streamlined trade documents

-Other: environmental regulations (ban on plastic wrappings), delays with other government agencies involved
+Other: environmental regulations (ban on plastic wrappings), delays with other government agencies in- volved

 Admin procedures >1 n.a.

 Corruption/fraud >1 n.a.

 Infrastructure >1 n.a.

 Public meetings >1 n.a.

-Other not mentioned by RTR Registration of property Property registration checklist Land sale contracts not required
+Registration of property Property registration checklist Land sale contracts not required

-respondents property Speedier verification of property ownership
+Other not men- tioned by RTR property Speedier verification of property ownership

-Speedier checking of files
+respondents Speedier checking of files

-Construction permits Launch of Kigali client charter One stop procedure in Kigali
+Construction Launch of Kigali client charter One stop procedure in Kigali

 permits Time limit on application processing